FinderV/weekly-task-planner/README.md

 1. Write a new task

-2. Use the "Add" button to add a new task.
+2. Use the "Add" button to add a new task

 3. Cross out to complete the task